goliatone/wee-things-workshop/slides/index.md

 ## Goals

 * Familiarize ourselves with the NodeMCU dev board.

+## Goals

+* Familiarize ourselves with the NodeMCU dev board.
+* Setup a work environment.

+## Goals

+* Familiarize ourselves with the NodeMCU dev board.
 * Setup a work environment.
 * Be able to load and execute code.